vireshbackup/stayzilla_charts/README.md

 Add text description and show numbers.

 A slider to change near and far distance of each amenity dynamically.(currently, 500m for ATM and 1000m for restaurents.)

+Use keen dashboards template.

+color points animating from bar to map